 Avoid asking about anything covered on the website.
-This is common courtesy and will keep the organizers from wanting to roll their eyes across the room.
+This is common courtesy and saves everyone time in the long run.
 That said, if you're not sure about something, ask away.
 It's better to not make assumptions.

 On exactly what day will your camp fill?

 Many popular camps fill up each year, sometimes well before they begin; this is especially true for coxswain spots.
 However, it's impossible to know exactly when this will happen.
 Instead of asking for a hard deadline or to have a spot held for you (which generally is not allowed), ask how many spots are still available and when the camp usually fills.
 This latter question will not have a definite answer as every year is different, but it can help give you an idea of when you need to decide.

 If I'm on the waitlist, will calling and emailing every day get me off it faster?